nixworks/public/news/2012/03/30/README.md

 Syria says the year-old revolt to topple President Bashar al-Assad is over, but the army again shelled opposition areas on Saturday and rebels said they would not cease fire until tanks, artillery and heavy weapons are withdrawn.

 ### [A United States drone attack kills two alleged militants in the Pakistani town of Miran Shah in North Waziristan. ](/news/2012/03/30/a-united-states-drone-attack-kills-two-alleged-militants-in-the-pakistani-town-of-miran-shah-in-north-waziristan.md)
-_Context: American, Miran Shah, North Waziristan, drones launch_
+_Context: Miran Shah, North Waziristan, U.S., drones launch_

 ### [Gunmen kill Zain-ul-Abdeen, a leader of the ethnic Pashtun Awami National Party, in Karachi. ](/news/2012/03/30/gunmen-kill-zain-ul-abdeen-a-leader-of-the-ethnic-pashtun-awami-national-party-in-karachi.md)
 _Context: Awami National Party, Karachi, Pashtun, Zain-ul-Abdeen_